saalkan/ogrenDiem/README.md

 A `venv` is a thin redirection layer on top of a base Python install, not a self-contained Python.
 Shipping `.venv/` would break on any machine whose base interpreter lives at a different path.
-Path A (`uv`) is the closest thing to "Python bundled with the project" — the download happens on the user's machine but it's fully automatic.
+Path A (`uv`) is the closest thing to "Python bundled with the project".
+The download happens on the user's machine but it's fully automatic.

 ## How to restore the React Native app